collective/zettwerk.ui/README.txt

 Introduction
 ============

-zettwerk.ui integrates jquery.ui's themeroller into Plone 4.1.
+zettwerk.ui integrates jquery.ui's themeroller based themes into Plone 4.x.
 Themeroller is a tool to dynamically customize the jquery.ui css classes.
 For details about jquery.ui theming and themeroller see http://jqueryui.com/themeroller/.

-See it in action: http://www.youtube.com/watch?v=p4_jU-5HUYA
+See it in action: xxx

+Note: with version 2.0 the dynamic integration of the themeroller widget stops working.
+But you can include manually downloaded themes.
+Follow the instructions on the "add theme" page linked on the Zettwerk UI Themer conrol panel.
+For future versions, it is planned to add a custom widget with live preview again.
+To see how it worked with versions below 2.0 see http://www.youtube.com/watch?v=p4_jU-5HUYA

 Usage
 =====

 With this add-on it is very easy to adapt the look and color scheme of your plone site.
 After installation, there is a new extension product listed in the plone controlpanel which is called "Zettwerk UI Themer".
-Use the themes tab to create new themes via themeroller or apply one of the example themes from the themeroller gallery.
-Note that themeroller is only working in firefox, but the existing themes can be used with all browsers.
+See the instructions given on that page to choose and add themes.

 Feel free to contact us for feedback.